top of page

 When a parent is earning well above the minimum income threshold in real terms, it is difficult for families to understand why that is not enough.

-While we respect that Immigration New Zealand must apply consistent assessment frameworks, we believe there is room for a more practical and balanced approach — one that better reflects actual earning capacity rather than minimum contractual wording alone over set amount of time.
+While we respect that Immigration New Zealand must apply consistent assessment frameworks, we believe there is room for a more practical and balanced approach — one that better reflects actual earning capacity rather than minimum contractual wording alone over a set amount of time.

 Until that happens, the key for families is preparation, awareness, and good advice.